A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Introduction

-Existing subsampling methods mainly focus on designing nonuniform subsampling probabilities (NSP) to include informative data points with higher probabilities.
-A line of the NSP-based methods is uncertainty sampling, which sets inclusion probabilities based on some measure of uncertainty associated with each observation \citep{Fithian2014Subsampling,Han2020Subsampling}.
-Another line of the NSP-based subsampling methods designs the NSP by minimizing the trace of the asymptotic variance matrix of the resulting estimator \citep{Wang2018Subsampling,Wang2019Subsampling,Yao2019Subsampling,Ai2021Subsampling,Yu2022Subsampling}.
-For the sampled data points, the inverse probability weighted (IPW) method is often employed to estimate the target parameter \citep{Wang2018Subsampling,Wang2019Subsampling}.
-Recently, some works have shifted focus from designing the sampling probability to developing estimation methods that utilize the subsample more effectively compared to the IPW method.
-For instance, \cite{Wang2019MoreEfficient} and \cite{Wang2020LikeliEfficient} proposed the maximum sampled conditional likelihood (MSCL) method, which achieves higher estimation efficiency than the IPW method.
-Additionally, \cite{fan2022nearly} leveraged sample moments as auxiliary information to enhance the IPW method by improving weights via the empirical likelihood method.
+The primary objective of subsampling is to overcome computational bottlenecks while preserving, as much as possible, the statistical efficiency of whole data-based estimation.
+Existing subsampling methods mainly focus on designing nonuniform subsampling probabilities to include informative data points with higher probabilities.
+A line of the nonuniform subsampling probabilities based methods is uncertainty sampling, which sets inclusion probabilities based on some measure of uncertainty associated with each observation \citep{Fithian2014Subsampling,Han2020Subsampling}.
+Another line of the nonuniform subsampling probabilities based subsampling methods designs the nonuniform subsampling probability by minimizing the trace of the asymptotic variance matrix of the resulting estimator \citep{Wang2018Subsampling,Ai2021Subsampling,Yu2022Subsampling}.
+For the sampled data points, the inverse probability weighting method is often employed to estimate the target parameter \citep{Wang2018Subsampling}.
+Most existing subsampling methods primarily concentrate on linear or logistic regression \citep{Drines2006Subsampling,Fithian2014Subsampling,Wang2018Subsampling,Wang2019Subsampling, Wang2019MoreEfficient}.
+For approaches dealing with general models, the optimal subsampling probability is linked to the score function \citep{ting2018optimal, fan2022nearly}.
+As a result, when the likelihood and hence the score function involve integrals, computing the optimal subsampling probability for the whole dataset can be time-consuming due to the need for numerical integration.

+Recently, some works have shifted focus from designing subsampling probabilities to developing estimation methods that utilize the subsample more effectively than the inverse probability weighting method. \cite{Wang2019MoreEfficient} and \cite{Wang2020LikeliEfficient} propose the maximum sampled conditional likelihood method, which achieves higher estimation efficiency than the inverse probability weighting method.
+However, the maximum sampled conditional likelihood method improves the estimation efficiency only when a nonuniform subsampling probability is adopted.
+This raises questions about their practicality in scenarios where calculating the optimal subsampling probability is challenging. \cite{fan2022nearly} improve the inverse probability weighting estimator by incorporating the information in the whole data sample moments to improve the weights via the empirical likelihood method.